aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform CGM to MHTML via Java" h2="On Premise Java API to Render CGM to MHTML without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting CGM to MHTML is a simple two-step process that can be accomplished with the help of Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provide powerful document processing capabilities.

+The first step in the conversion process is to render the CGM file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to create, edit, and convert PDF documents.
+It also provides the ability to render CGM files to DOC.

+Once the CGM file has been rendered to DOC, the second step is to convert the DOC to MHTML using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that enables developers to create, edit, and convert documents.
+It provides the ability to convert DOC files to MHTML.

-You can convert CGM to MHTML by using two simple steps.
-First you need to render CGM file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to MHTML.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, developers can easily convert CGM to MHTML in just two simple steps.
+Aspose.PDF for Java is used to render the CGM file to DOC, and Aspose.Words for Java is used to convert the DOC to MHTML.
+This makes it easy to convert CGM to MHTML without any hassle.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}